- Bloor Research investigated HANA, which calls into question SAP’s claims on HANA.

 And how does this upgrade impact the TCO?
-Obviously, it puts it sky high.
-Secondly, there is literally no performance justification for using HANA.
+It puts it sky high.
+Secondly, there is no performance justification for using HANA.
 Therefore this is money that the IT department is essentially flushing.

-For a long time SAP has continually proposed that HANA has a lower TCO than other database vendors.
-This was proposed by Jon Appleby (who is an SAP surrogate).
+For a long time, SAP has continually proposed that HANA has a lower TCO than other database vendors.
+This was recommended by Jon Appleby (who is an SAP surrogate).

 “One of the things which is great about working with HANA is that innovation comes seamlessly and often.
 There was a time when HANA updates came too often, but that pace has slowed over the last 18 months with two major releases a year, verified for datacenter usage.
 There are some more frequent updates for early adopters or those testing new functionality, but for most, it’s now possible to get great innovation every 6 months with minimal disruption.”

-First of all, these “innovations” which are changes to HANA are anything but seamless.
-In fact, they are filled with seams.
-The major seam being that all HANA customers will have to upgrade to HANA 2.
+First of all, these “innovations” which are changes to HANA, are anything but seamless.
+They are filled with seams.
+The primary seam being that all HANA customers will have to upgrade to HANA 2.
 That is a pretty big seam.
-And all of these “innovations” bring HANA closer to what Oracle 12c, DB2 an SQL Server can do already.
+And all of these “innovations” bring HANA closer to what Oracle 12c, DB2, an SQL Server can do already.

 Also, let us get real.
 These “innovations” are simply the product being developed.
 They are not things that other database vendors don’t already have, so they do not classify as innovations.